What are lasers?

 - AS 2397 Safe use of lasers in the building and construction industry

 - AS/NZS 4173 Guide to the safe use of lasers in health care

 All Australian/NZ and international standards can be purchased from the SAI Global website.

-- SafetyLine Essentials: Laser Safety from Work Safe WA.
+- Health and safety topics: Laser Hazards from Work Safe WA.

 - Safe Work Australia Fact sheet: Laser classification and potential hazards provides guidance about the system of classification of laser devices and the potential hazards of the laser classes.

 - Communication Worker Union of America - Fact Sheet #17: Lasers and the workplace.
 Thank you!